Kunstmaan/KunstmaanBundlesCMS/UPGRADE-3.5.md

 In the AdminListController actions we have removed the default value for the request attribute.
 This needs to be passed from the correct AbstractAdminListController.

+## Passing arguments to form type is deprecated

+In older symfony versions, the first argument of the createForm function allowed a form type with extra parameters.
+As of symfony 2.7 we need to pass the fully qualified class name of a form as the first argument.
+Therefore we added a new option to the AbstractAdminListConfigurator class named $typeOptions.
+In your AdminListController you can use the setAdminTypeOptions function to pass extra parameters to the form defaults options.